cloudera/hue/docs/sdk/sdk.md

 + A CSS class-based UI toolkit
 + Basic user administration

-This document will orient you with the general structure of Hue and will walk you through adding a new application using the SDK.
+This document will orient you with the general structure of HUE and will walk you through adding a new application using the SDK.

-NOTE: Hue began its life as "Cloudera Desktop," so you may find references to "Desktop" in a few places.
+NOTE: HUE began its life as "Cloudera Desktop," so you may find references to "Desktop" in a few places.

 ### From 30,000 feet

 ![From up on high](from30kfeet.png)

-Hue, as a "container" web application, sits in between your Hadoop installation and the browser.
-It hosts all the Hue Apps, including the built-in ones, and ones that you may write yourself.
+HUE, as a "container" web application, sits in between your Hadoop installation and the browser.
+It hosts all the HUE Apps, including the built-in ones, and ones that you may write yourself.

-### The Hue Server
+### The HUE Server

 ![Web Back-end](webbackend.png)

-Hue is a web application built on the Django python web framework.
+HUE is a web application built on the Django python web framework.
 Django, running on the WSGI container/web server (typically CherryPy), manages the url dispatch, executes application logic code, and puts together the views from their templates.
-Django uses a database (typically sqlite) to manage session data, and Desktop applications can use it as well for their "models".
+Django uses a database (typically sqlite) to manage session data, and HUE applications can use it as well for their "models".
 (For example, the JobDesigner application stores job designs in the database.)

-In addition to the web server, some Desktop applications run daemon processes "on the side".
+In addition to the web server, some HUE applications run daemon processes "on the side".
 For example, Beeswax runs a daemon ("beeswax_server") that keeps track of query states.
 Running a separate process for applications is the preferred